jeamon/web-based-jobs-worker-service/README.md

 service (handleSignal - to process any system call exit signals) and a monitoring jobs queue service (jobsMonitor - to watch the jobs queue/channel and start processing).

 After creating the dedicated logs folder and files it loads its self-signed certificate and rsa-based private key.
-In case these files are not present into the certs folder, they will be created automatically with builtin parameters.
+In case these files are not present into the certs folder, they will be created automatically with configurable parameters.
 This certificate is used by the web service to setup its TLS configurations.

 Once the web server is up & running, you can submit one or multiple jobs for remote execution.
-For each job, a unique id (16 hexadecimal characters) will be generated to identify this job, so it can be used to check the stop status or stop or restart or fetch the output restult of that job.
-Each job output is made available into memory for fast access.
+For each job, a unique id (16 hexadecimal characters) will be generated to identify this job, so it can be used to check the status or stop or restart or fetch or live-streaming the output of that job.
+When submitted a job you must specify if the output should be buffered into memory or streamed over a websocket or/and towards a file.
+By default a short running job output is saved into memory buffer.
+Any job output saved into a file during its processing could be downloaded as well.

 All jobs could be stopped or restarted as well.
 When a job restart is requested, in case this job is still running, it will only be stopped and you will need to restart it again in order to have it scheduled for processing.
 If already completed it will be immediately scheduled for processing.